 Believe it or not, eating out if you’re living with diabetes can actually fit into your health care goals.
 Just because you have diabetes doesn’t mean that you can’t enjoy pleasures of life like wonderful food and company, or nourishing yourself when you’re traveling or pressed for time.

-If you’re one of the many who are considering both health goals as well as including enjoyable food in your life, it may take some strategy in planning.
+If you’re one of the many who are considering both health goals as well as including enjoyable food in your life, it may take some strategy in diabetes management.

 Here are some tips that may be helpful: